denikom72/configurator-management-system/www/html/config-m-system/README.md

-All libs important for the frontend should be stored in the document-root of the webserver, in my case "/var/www/html", in the frontend-project-directory "config-m-system".
-And own css and javascript-scripts or static html's too.
+All libs important for the frontend should be stored in the document-root of the webserver, in my case "/var/www/html", in the frontend-project-directory "config-m-system", like own css and javascript-scripts or static html's too.